moxie-protocol/moxie-agent-skills/packages/plugin-senpi-groups/README.md

 # @elizaos/plugin-senpi-groups

-A plugin for Eliza that enables group management for Moxie users.
+A plugin for Eliza that enables group management for Senpi users.

 ## Features